Zo nationalism: Background

-Although of the same Tibeto-Burman ethnicity, the Zo people never had social and political unity until the British rule ended in India in 1947 and in Myanmar (then Burma) in 1948; Bangladesh became a independent nation (from Pakistan, which in turn had split from India) in 1971.
-For the British Empire, administrative segregation was convenient to keep the rebellious tribes away from each other for maintaining law and order.
-Independent sovereignty of these regions meant that the different Zo tribes had settled in and fell under different administrative jurisdictions in three countries.
-In 1944 the various groups, such as Sukte Independence Army were raised in Burma.
-In 1947 modern Burma was assembled from five countries, including Chin, Kachin, federated Shan state, Karen state and Burma according to the Panglong agreement.
+Although of the same Tibeto-Burman ethnicity, the Zo people are generally described as lacking social and political unity prior to the end of British rule in India in 1947 and in Myanmar (then Burma) in 1948.
+Bangladesh became an independent nation (from Pakistan, which in turn had split from India) in 1971.
+British administrative policy often kept the hill tribes separated, a strategy described as aimed at maintaining law and order..
+Following independence, Zo tribes came under different administrative jurisdictions across separate countries.
+In 1944, the various groups, such as Sukte Independence Army were raised in Burma.
+In 1947, modern Burma was assembled from five countries, including Chin, Kachin, federated Shan State, Karen State and Burma according to the Panglong agreement.
 This agreement outlined each state's right to be self-administered after ten years from the date of agreement.
 However, the union of Burma was politically collapsing and the agreement fell apart.

-In 1960, the Chin Liberation Army was founded by Tun Kho Pum Baite to re-unify the Chin people while the Mizo National Front (MNF) strove for Mizo independence.
+In 1960, the Chin Liberation Army was founded by Tun Kho Pum Baite to reunify the Chin people while the Mizo National Front (MNF) strove for Mizo independence.
 MNF ended with the Mizoram state's creation by the Indian government.
 This movement did not cover all of Zogam.
 The Zomi Revolutionary Army was then created.
-Now the hill people (Zomi) re-unification group is the Zomi Revolutionary Army.
+TheZomi Revolutionary Army emerged as a principal armed group advocating Zomi reunification.

-The 8888 uprising took place in 1988.
-Students were protesting against the Burmese government.
-Zomi students were involved and founded the Chin National Army (CNA).
-The CNA continued its campaign against the Burmese government for about six months, until it was destroyed and many corpses were recovered from their camps.
-Some members went into hiding, while others founded small armed groups.
+The 8888 uprising took place in 1988, when students across Myanmar protested against the military government.
+Zomi students were involved and later founded the Chin National Army (CNA).
+The CNA continued its armed campaign against the Burmese government for approximately six months, until it was defeated and many corpses were recovered from their camps.
+Some members went into hiding, while others formed smaller armed groups.
 The CNA was rejected by the Zomi National Congress.
 After a few months, the CNA asked for a ceasefire agreement with the Burmese government.